famoser/spicetify-meme-light/README.md

 # Light

-Non-opinionated non-invasive light adaptation of the Spotify theme.
+Un-opinionated non-invasive light adaptation of the Spotify theme.
 In particular, the theme color green is unchanged.

 ## Screenshots